What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 Commandment 10: Would this thought and desire involve wanting or fantasizing about something that belongs to someone else and isn’t mine by right?

-Our Conscience Not Infallible
+Our Conscience is Not Infallible

-However our conscience isn’t always perfect.
 If we have incomplete knowledge of right and wrong, our conscience will reflect our knowledge and understanding.
 It’s possible for a more mature Christian to have a better grasp of right and wrong than a baby Christian, for instance, and learning and growing in the Word of God is crucial for the Christian.
 And while our conscience is subject to error because we are fallible human beings who do not always have a perfect knowledge of God’s Word (and some people do not have access to the Bible), and only God’s judgment is infallible and perfect (1 Corinthians 4:4), God does give us guidance and knowledge to live a godly life in this world.
 To follow Him and obey Him and to be a faithful Christian.
 He gives us enough knowledge of moral truth to do that.

 With the knowledge He gives us from His Word and the help of His Spirit teaching us His Word and giving us a conscience that aligns with His law…we can then surrender wrong attitudes, desires, thoughts to God, and repent of wrong actions and choices, and our High Priest will forgive us and change those immoral things about us.